 Total number of faculty: 3,601

 School of Medicine: 1,261

 Administrative faculty are excluded from the totals.

 KU Medical Center activities throughout Kansas

 The University of Kansas Medical Center works with communities in every county in Kansas.

-For a detailing the medical center's work in every county, click here.
+For information on the medical center's outreach efforts, click here.

-To see how KU Medical Center benefits the entire state of Kansas, click here.
+To see how KU Medical Center benefits the welfare of Kansas, click here.